Smoothness in the $l_p$ Minkowski problem for $p<1$

 We denote by $\partial E$, $\inte E$, $\cl E$, and $1_E$ the {\it boundary}, {\it interior}, \emph{closure}, and {\em characteristic function} of a set $E$ in $\R^n$, respectively.
 The symbols $\aff E$ and $\lin E$ denote respectively the \emph{affine hull} and the \emph{linear hull} of $E$.
 The \emph{dimension} $\dim E$ is the dimension of $\aff E$.
 With the symbol $E\mathbin|L$ we denote the orthogonal projection of $E$ on the linear space $L$.

-For notions and facts about Monge-Amp\`ere equations, see the survey Trudinger and Wang~\cite{TrWa}.
-Given a function $v$ defined on a subset of $\R^n$, $\nabla v$ and $\nabla^2 v$ denote its gradient and its Hessian, respectively.
-When $v$ is a convex function defined in an open convex set $\Omega$, the subgradient $\pa v(x)$ of $v$ at $x\in\Omega$ is defined as
+Given a function $v$ defined on a subset of $\R^n$, $D v$ and $D^2 v$ denote its gradient and its Hessian, respectively.

+Our next goal is to recall a standard notion of generalised solution of Monge-Amp\`ere equations, usually referred to as {\em solution in the sense of measure}.
+Our general reference for notions and facts about Monge-Amp\`ere equations is the survey by Trudinger and Wang~\cite{TrWa}.
+Let $v$ be a convex function defined in an open convex set $\Omega$; the subgradient $\pa v(x)$ of $v$ at $x\in\Omega$ is defined as